 We work with medical and financial specialists to determine the needs of our clients and their families, and we work diligently to seek the compensation they need for a secure life ahead.
 We have been assisting catastrophic accident victims in New Jersey and New York since 1981.

 Call 1-800-LAW-2000 or reach us online to receive a free consultation.
 Our initial consultations are free, and we do not charge attorney’s fees unless we obtain compensation for you.
 We can meet in one of our many offices or, if you prefer, in your home or at the hospital.
-We also provide consultations by phone or through the Internet.
+We also provide consultations by phone or via video call.

 For More Information